shwetakhanjan/Python-/Languages of the world/README.md

 Languages of the world.

 # Description
+The application is in 2 files: language.py and lab4.py.
+Data for the project is contained in lab3.txt file.

-A study in Object Oriented Programming to print to files the names and total number of countries in the database, names and total number of languages.It prints to program the list of the most common languages, all languages from the chosen countries and the common language among the chosen countries.
+This is a study in Object Oriented Programming(OOP) to print to files the names and total number of countries in the database, names and total number of languages.It prints to program the list of the most common languages, all languages from the chosen countries and the common language among the chosen countries.

 It uses the concepts of Classes(Superclass and subclass), methods, inheritance, and review of iterables and exception handling.
-## Documentation
+# Documentation

 The application will be in 2 files: language.py and lab4.py.
 Data for the project is contained in lab3.txt file.